 About Us – The Little Kamper Story

 The Little Kamper story is about people who love to be outdoors and their sincere desire to protect our environment for future generations.
-It is also the story of people who came from different places with different histories and thought processes, working together to solve a problem that few people understood.

 John Kamps grew up in California’s Central Valley and began his outdoor life as a kid, exploring the Sierra foothills and mountains long before they became the popular destination of today’s visitors.
 After college, John started his first company, Kamps Propane, and began a career in the propane industry that eventually included owning 5 companies and having hundreds of employees.
 One of his companies, Pick Up Propane, recognized the need for a propane tank recycling service and began offering that service in 2011.
 Within a few years, Pick Up Propane was receiving used 1lb propane tanks by the truckload.
 The tanks were all made by one American company, distributed and sold through retail stores, and then used by people for outdoor recreation.
 Few people realized the volume of waste created by these tanks.
 Recycling them was time-consuming, hazardous, and costly.
 The cost of keeping these tanks out of landfills was paid by national parks, state parks, counties, and hidden in the trash bills of people around California.
 Single-use 1lb propane tanks create an environmental problem with a substantial cost and in many places, they simply end up in landfills.
 And the one American company was manufacturing millions of the tanks every year.

 In 2014, Flame King introduced their 1lb refillable propane tank.
 It was built for reuse, with a thicker steel shell and a brass valve that could stand up to years of outdoor adventures.
 Flame King showed off the tank to propane companies all over the US but there was little interest in a tank that could only hold 16oz of propane and allowed the end user to refill the tank.
 But that wasn’t true at Kamps Propane.